sa-tre/satre-specification/docs/source/glossary.md

 Business process
     A set of actions which produce a specific desired outcome.
-    For example: to access the TRE a researcher needs to complete an onboarding business process.
+    Example: _to access the TRE a researcher needs to complete an onboarding business process._

 Capability
     An ability that a system possesses.
-    Capabilities are typically expressed in general and high-level terms and typically require a combination of organisation, people, processes, and technology to achieve.
+    Capabilities are typically expressed in general and high-level terms.
+    Achieving a capability typically requires a combination of organisation, people, processes, and technology.

 Capability decomposition
     A set of {term}`components <component>` that realise a capability.
     These components will vary depending on the nature of the capability.
-    Business-focused capabilities will be realised by business processes, roles and services.
+    Business-focused capabilities will be realised by {term}`business processes <business process>`, {term}`roles <role>` and services.
-    Technology-focused capabilities will be realised by applications, application services and interfaces.
+    Technology-focused capabilities will be realised by {term}`applications <application component>`, services and interfaces.
     In addition to the components realising the capability, a catalogue of standards, frameworks and controls linked to the capabilities will provide guidance on how to implement the capabilities safely.

 Component